glennjones/microformat-shiv/README.md

 hasMicroformats
 -------------
-The `hasMicroformats` method returns weather a document or node has any valid microformats class.
-It currently does not take rel=* microformats into account.
-The method can take a `options` object as a second parameter.
+The `hasMicroformats` method returns whether a document or node has any valid microformats class.
+It currently does not take `rel=*` microformats into account.
+The method can take an `options` object as a second parameter.
 ```javascript
     <script src="microformat-shiv.min.js" type="text/javascript"></script>
     <script type="text/javascript">